 Fitness, Hobbies and Interests

-There are some list pages (more to come) detailing things he has recommended in podcasts / interviews:
+There are some list pages detailing things that he has recommended in podcasts / interviews:

 As his dyslexia slows his reading pace down, he listens a lot to audio books and usually on double speed (he’s said that all of his audio books sound like Chipmunks are narrating).
 Spending a lot of time travelling (and sitting around in airports) means he gets through a lot of books and this explains the regular mentions of book titles that he recommends – in the Booklist.